Toronto subway: Naming

 Sheppard–Yonge station bears the name of the nearby intersection of Sheppard Avenue and Yonge Street.
 This station was formerly known as Sheppard station but was renamed in 2002 when Line 4 Sheppard opened.

-Metrolinx will use the word "stop" in place of "station" at 10 of the 25 stations along the first phase of Line 5, particularly those that are not grade-separated.
+Metrolinx uses the word "stop" in place of "station" at 10 of the 25 stations along the first phase of Line 5 Eglinton located on street-running sections.

 Rolling stock

 The following table shows the vehicle type by line: